typebrigade/typebrigade.com/src/pages/blog/announcing-the-type-walk.md

 author: kennethormandy
 ---

-# Announcing the Type Walk, for Vancouver Design Week

 [Vancouver Design Week](http://vancouverdesignwk.com) is happening in September, and we’re excited to have Type Brigade be part of it with [Type Walk](http://walk.typebrigade.com/) on the September 26<sup>th</sup>!

 The event costs only \$15 if you [register before September 10<sup>th</sup>](http://walk.typebrigade.com/).